-Mirror lens sunglasses have made a huge appearance this summer, bringing an 80’s coolness to modern styles.
+Mirror lens sunglasses have made a huge appearance, bringing an 80’s coolness to modern styles.
 These rainbow-colored lenses shift in color at every angle, giving a unique allure.
-Considered one of the biggest trends in eyewear for 2014, mirrored sunglasses are currently being hailed by celebrities, bloggers, and dapper gentlemen alike for their ability to add a dimension of youthfulness, fun, and surprise to one’s everyday wardrobe.
+Considered one of the biggest trends in eyewear, mirrored sunglasses have been hailed by celebrities, bloggers, and dapper gentlemen alike for their ability to add a dimension of youthfulness, fun, and surprise to one’s everyday wardrobe.
 Whatever frame shape you favor, you’ll be able to find a mirrored version that adds a little something extra.

 This particular sunglasses style, coined by Persol in 1957, grew to be infamous in the late 1960’s when it became the style of choice by Steve McQueen.
 The iconic shape and look of these shades is characterized by a notch in the bridge of the frames just above the nose as well as by the sunglasses’ ability to fold in half for compact storage on-the-go.
 The overall look is classic, timeless, and reminiscent of the 60’s.
 The Persol brand was the originator of the notch bridge style, but today, the quintessential notch is popping up in all brands of eyewear and in a variety of frame shapes.